Current Worship, Ministry, and Facility Updates

 Asbury Memorial Garden Angels

 Our Memorial Garden Angels take care of the planting, gardening, and maintenance of our Asbury Memorial Garden.
 If you have a green thumb and would like to volunteer, we would love to have you!
 Call Phyllis here at the church (913.432.5573) and she'll get you connected.

 A monthly donation of $25.00 may also be given to the garden in memory, honor, or celebration of someone.
 The donation helps to buy perennials and flowers for the large planters in the garden.
 The memorial garden calendar is located on the bulletin board closest to the Memorial Garden door.
 You can also call the church to donate.

 Interfaith Homelessness Network helps to accommodate families in need of housing and food assistance in Johnson County.
 They do this through host partners like Asbury who open their doors and provide home-cooked meals for one week, four times a year.
 We are proud to be a part of this ministry every quarter when we open our third floor to families experiencing homelessness to provide a safe, comfortable space where they can rest.

 Take the Social Justice Habit-Building Challenge!

-Asbury's Church and Society Committee hosted a "Social Justice Habit-Building Challenge" for Lent this year.
-Each week during Lent, we posted a list of suggested articles/videos/podcasts/TedTalks, intended to advance a deeper understanding of social justice issues in our personal lives, communities, and world.
+Asbury's Church and Society Committee hosted a "Social Justice Habit-Building Challenge" this year.
+For seven weeks, we posted a list of suggested articles/videos/podcasts/TedTalks, intended to advance a deeper understanding of social justice issues in our personal lives, communities, and world.